 A tender is one of the ways landholders and credit owners can sell their credits to the BCT.
-Other methods are described in Appendix 1.

-BCT Credit Tender 24-02 opens on 25 September and closes at 11:59pm on 9 October 2024.
+BCT Credit Tender 25-01 opens on 2 April and closes at 11:59pm on 16 April 2025.

 Bids received after the closing time may not be considered further at BCT's absolute discretion.